 [Biographical note written by Alan H. Bridle.]

-Publication rights: Copyright has been assigned to The National Radio Astronomy Observatory.
+Publication rights: Copyright has been assigned to the NRAO/AUI Archives.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
 Note that copyright for all published journal articles remains with the journal publisher.

 Preferred citation: National Radio Astronomy Observatory/Associated Universities, Inc. Archives, Papers of Alan H. Bridle, <series/unit/subunit/box #>.
 After the initial citation, abbreviations may be used: NRAO/AUI Archives, Bridle Papers, <series/unit/subunit/box #>.

 Processing notes: Arrangement, description, indexing, foldering and boxing of material donated in 2017 was done in January 2019; material donated in 2023 was processed in 2023.
 For both sets of donated materials, Bridle's folder titles and arrangement scheme were retained.
 Bridle had digitized the bulk of the 2023 materials prior to donation.
 During the processing of paper items, fasteners were removed, and materials were removed from binders of various types.
 Duplicates were discarded.